AndrewFDoyle/LIDS/README.md

 # LIDS
 Local Inventory Database System

- THIS IS THE READ ME FOR THE LOCAL INVENTORY DATABASE SYSTEM - LIDS

  this will explain the step required to create your own system and fill in the login and folder paramters that are specific to your system